 FAQ

-Federal funding cuts and uncertainty for California universities and research institutes are delaying medical research, threatening progress in finding cures.
+Federal funding cuts and uncertainty for California universities and research institutes are delaying medical research, threatening progress towards finding cures.
 We are in a race against time, and patients and their loved ones can’t afford to wait.
 Every funding cut costs patients time, and every research breakthrough gives families more of it.

 Medical research funded by this measure will be conducted here in California at leading universities and medical research institutions that are well-qualified to conduct breakthrough immunology and immunotherapy research.